suhaib47/fxTracker/README.md

 Follow the instructions and simply enter your option.

-Option 1 to List the available currencies
+**Option 1 to List currencies**
+This option will list out the currencies available and used in the program

-Option 2 to Get the exchange rate of the currencies
+**Option 2 to Get all exchange rates**
+This option will get the exchange rates of all combinations of the currencies and print them out to the console.

-Option 3 to Write the exchange rates to a CSV file
+**Option 3 to Save all exchange rates to a CSV file**
+This option will get the exchange rates of all combinations of the currencies and save them to a csv file named "exchange_rates.csv".
+The file will be saved in a folder named with the date of the exchange rates.
+The folder will be created if it does not exist.

+**Option 4 to Get exchange rates for a specific currency**
+This feature is not available yet and has been left for future development

-Option 0 to Exit program
+**Option 0 to Exit program**